Alejogb1/job-board/blog-data/how-can-i-prepare-my-data-for-optimal-rnn-input.md

 id: "how-can-i-prepare-my-data-for-optimal-rnn-input"
 ---

-Okay, let’s talk about feeding recurrent neural networks (RNNs).
+, let’s talk about feeding recurrent neural networks (RNNs).
 It’s not as straightforward as simply tossing raw data at them.
 I remember back in '17, dealing with a particularly nasty dataset of time series sensor data – the kind that’d make your average model weep.
 That experience really hammered home the importance of careful data preparation for RNNs.
 Getting that input *just right* can be the difference between a useful prediction and utter gibberish.

 Essentially, optimizing data for RNN input involves a few key processes, each targeting a specific need of the model.
 We're aiming for a representation that's not only informative but also structured in a way that the RNN can efficiently process.
 Think of it as crafting the perfect fuel for a finely tuned engine.
 The main processes i usually focus on are sequence construction, normalization, and handling categorical features.
 Let's break each of these down with code examples to illustrate.